 One Thing at a Time

 My favourite tip and the one that I find the easiest of all, both on your budget and on your sanity, is so simple you probably haven’t thought about it!
 I call it the one thing at a time tip.
 It’s just that – everytime you go to the shops you pick up one thing.
-That can range from a box of chocolates, a children’s book, a set of slippers – it can be anything that is on your list.
+That can range from a Christmas photo album, a box of chocolates, a children’s book, a set of slippers – it can be anything that is on your list.

 There is a way where the one thing at a time tip can go awry and that’s when you turn it into a compulsive shopping experience.
 For this tip to work you must stick to the list and only the list!
 If you need to make amendments to the list and add more cards for your neighbours or even upgrade a big ticket item then, by all means, do it.
 The issue begins when you allow things to get out of hand and end up spending more money than you’ve planned.